kubernetes/kubernetes/docs/admin/kube-apiserver.md

       --etcd-servers=[]: List of etcd servers to connect with (http://ip:port), comma separated.
       --etcd-servers-overrides=[]: Per-resource etcd servers overrides, comma separated.
 The individual override format: group/resource#servers, where servers are http://ip:port, semicolon separated.
       --event-ttl=1h0m0s: Amount of time to retain events.
 Default 1 hour.
-      --experimental-keystone-url="": If passed, activates the keystone authentication plugin --external-hostname="": The hostname to use when generating externalized URLs for this master (e.g. Swagger API Docs.)
+      --experimental-keystone-auth-mode="": If passed, selects between token and password modes --experimental-keystone-config="": If passed, activates the keystone authentication plugin --experimental-keystone-url="": If passed, activates the keystone authentication plugin --external-hostname="": The hostname to use when generating externalized URLs for this master (e.g. Swagger API Docs.)
       --google-json-key="": The Google Cloud Platform Service Account JSON Key to use for authentication.